-The Committee may, in its discretion, grant incentive stock options and nonqualified stock options to participants.
+The Compensation Committee may, in its discretion, grant incentive stock options and nonqualified stock options to participants.
 Non-employee directors, officers, employees, and consultants of the Company and its subsidiaries may be granted nonqualified stock options, but only employees of the Company and its subsidiaries may be granted incentive stock options.
-The Committee determines the exercise price of options granted under the 2019 Incentive Plan.
+The Compensation Committee determines the exercise price of options granted under the 2019 Incentive Plan.
 Subject to certain exceptions in connection with a corporate transaction such as an acquisition, the exercise price of an incentive or nonqualified stock option must be at least 100% of the fair market value of the common stock subject to the option on the date the option is granted.
-The Committee determines, in its sole discretion, the terms of each option.
-Options may not be exercisable for more than ten years from the date they are granted and may not provide for any dividends or dividend equivalents thereon.
-Acceptable consideration for the purchase of the common stock issued upon the exercise of an option is specified in the award agreement and may include cash, check, cash equivalents, shares of common stock, a reduction in the number of shares deliverable upon exercise, or such other forms of consideration that the Committee may accept.
+The Compensation Committee determines, in its sole discretion, the terms of each option.
+Options may not be exercisely for more than ten years from the date they are granted and may not provide for any dividends or dividend equivalents thereon.
+Acceptable consideration for the purchase of the common stock, a reduction in the number of shares deliverable upon exercise, or such other forms of consideration that the Compensation Committee may accept.